MMW Program Staff & Faculty

 Department: History

-Speciality: 20th Century Latin American History
+Specialty: 20th Century Latin American History (Cuban and Chilean History - Music History)

 Email: kleneave@ucsd.edu -